shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 {% jsfiddle shidhincr/q3kex/4/  %}

-We have invoked the directive by passing an empty object to the *DDO*.
-Now we can see that, even though the parent scope has a name = "Harry" , the textbox inside the directive is blank.
-This is because of the new *Isolated scope* who doesn't know anything about it's parent scope.
+We just created a directive with an isolated scope.
+Notice, even the parent scope has a name "Harry", the textbox inside directive is blank.
+This is because of the new *Isolated scope* which doesn't know anything about it's parent scope.

-**But, what if we want to pass some values from the parent `scope` to the directives ?**
+**But, can we pass some values from the parent `scope` to the directives now?**

-That's absolutely a very good question.
-Not only just passing some values from the parent, but there can be situations like, changes inside the directives should invoke some callback functions in parent scope; and sometimes, we need two-way binding between parent & directives scope ..etc
+Yes !
+Not only that, we might need to handle situations like: invoking callbacks in parent scope, two-way binding between parent & directives scope ..etc

-For this purposes, AngularJs will allow properties to be added to the **Object literal** passed to the *DDO*.
-These  properties **MUST** be set as an attributes of the directive element ( which we are going to place in our HTML ).
-Don't worry if I'm so creating so much confusion over here, let me explain with an example:
+To access any parent scope data, we need to pass that to our directive explicitly.
+This is achieved by setting properties on the scope object literal in *DDO*.
+Imagine these properties as interfaces of the directive to communicate with outside scope.
+Another important thing is that, these properties also **MUST** be set as the attributes of the directive html element.
+Don't worry if I'm confusing, let me explain with an example:

 Just go through the below fiddle, and look at the "HTML", "JavaScript" and  "Results" tabs.

 {% jsfiddle shidhincr/pJLT8/10/  %}

-Now let's try to understand how this works.
+Let's try to understand how this works.
 Take the JavaScript code first:

 ```javascript
  var app = angular.module("app", []);